Table of Contents

 Agricultural Practices and Forest Modification

-Beyond outright deforestation, agricultural practices modify the physical geography of remaining forests and margins.
+Beyond outright deforestation, agricultural practices have modified the physical geography of remaining forests and their margins, affecting soil health, hydrology, and vegetation structure.

-Industrial tree plantations, especially of hybrid acacia and eucalyptus, cover over 4 million hectares.
-These plantations are typically harvested on short rotations (5–7 years), which disrupts soil structure and depletes nutrients.
-The physical impacts include increased bulk density, reduced porosity, and altered water tables.
-Site preparation often involves mechanical ripping and terracing, which permanently changes slope morphology and drainage patterns.
+Industrial tree plantations of fast-growing species such as hybrid acacia and eucalyptus now cover over 4 million hectares nationwide.
+Typically harvested on short rotations of 5–7 years, these plantations disrupt soil structure and deplete nutrients.
+Site preparation often involves mechanical ripping and terracing, permanently altering slope morphology and drainage patterns.
+The reduced soil porosity and altered water tables affect local hydrology and increase vulnerability to erosion.

-Intensive farming of coffee and pepper relies on synthetic fertilizers, herbicides, and pesticides.
-These chemicals can acidify soils, reduce microbial activity, and contaminate groundwater.
-The cumulative effect is a decline in soil fertility, requiring ever more inputs and further driving forest conversion to maintain yields.
+Intensive farming of coffee, pepper, and other cash crops relies heavily on synthetic fertilizers, herbicides, and pesticides.
+These chemicals can acidify soils, reduce microbial diversity and activity, and contaminate groundwater sources.
+The cumulative effect is a decline in soil fertility, prompting farmers to increase chemical inputs, which further degrades soil health.
+This vicious cycle encourages further forest conversion to maintain agricultural yields, perpetuating environmental degradation.

 Impact on Physical Geography: Soil, Water, and Climate